Ha-Duong-88/Credit_Risk_Analysis/README.md

 * The balanced accuracy score is high to about 93%.
 * The high_risk precision is still low at 7% with 91% sensitivity which makes a F1 of only 14%.
-* Due to a high number of false positives, the precision is 100% and low_risk sensitivity is now 94% with
+* Due to a high number of false positives, the low_risk precision is 100% and the sensitivity is now 94%.